-- The Designated Safeguarding Lead and Deputy Designated Safeguarding Leads should ensure the safeguarding policy and associated policies and procedures are known by all staff and used appropriately. - Ensure that, working with the Governing Body, the schools child protection policy is reviewed annually and that the procedures and implementation are updated and reviewed regularly. - Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made. - Link with the local GSCB to make sure staff are aware of training opportunities and the latest local policies and guidance on safeguarding. - Where children leave the school ensure their child protection file is copied for any new school or college as soon as possible but transferred separately from the main pupil file. - Organising child protection induction, and update training, for all school staff within the requisite timescales. - Providing, with the Head teacher, an annual report for the Governing Body, detailing any changes to the policy and procedures; training undertaken by the DSLs, and by all staff and management committee members; number and type of incidents/cases, and number of children on the child protection register (anonymised).
+- The Designated Safeguarding Lead and Deputy Designated Safeguarding Leads should ensure the safeguarding policy and associated policies and procedures are known by all staff and used appropriately. - Ensure that, working with the Governing Board, the schools Safeguarding Policy is reviewed annually and that the procedures and implementation are updated and reviewed regularly. - Ensure the Safeguarding policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made. - Link with the local GSCB to make sure staff are aware of training opportunities and the latest local policies and guidance on safeguarding. - Where children leave the school ensure their Safeguarding file is copied for any new school or college as soon as possible but transferred separately from the main pupil file. - Organising child protection induction, and update training, for all school staff within the requisite timescales. - Providing, with the Head teacher, an annual report for the Governing Board, detailing any changes to the policy and procedures; training undertaken by the DSLs, and by all staff and management committee members; number and type of incidents/cases, and number of children on the Safeguarding register (anonymised).

 Section 4.
-The Governing Body
+The Governing Board